zethriller/MRB-Updates/README.md

 * Synapse’s Shock (Endurance Modification, Rare, 21-50)

 ### Power Updates & Fixes
+* Changed description and removed Bruiser (-Res effect) for Tanker attacks: Mercurial Blow, Stone Fist, Initial Strike, Jab, Defensive Sweep, Bash
+* Sentinel > Beam Rifle > Overload: fixed DoT component value, added missing damage sub-component in PvE
+* Changed Oppressive Gloom, Cloak of Fear and Burn for Tankers and Brutes to accept Taunt enhancement but not Taunt sets.
+* Fixed shape of all Tanker Single Target Attacks.
+Basically setting them as Character area (from Sphere), radius and max targets to 0
 * The following Scrapper and Stalker Epic Pools powers have been modified
   * Mace Mastery > Web Cocoon: This power now does Toxic Damage over time.
 Now accepts damage enhancements and sets.
     _→ NOTE: Other epic sets to follow.
 Due to some scaling changes, these epic pools that Scrapper and Stalker previously shared are needing to be duplicated and made unique to each._